Saad1926Q/sagashite/README.md

 so I ended up using an instructor model i.e. basically a model which takes in a prompt and then based on that prompt it creates the embedding

-I used **hkunlp/instructor-base** with the prompt "Represent the anime description for recommending similar anime"
+I used **hkunlp/instructor-base** with the prompt:
+> "Represent the anime description for recommending similar anime"

 with this I was getting quite accurate results so I moved forward with this